ElectricGun/video-converter/README.md

 -l, --length    -      Length of output in seconds.
 Ignore this arg to convert the entire video -i, --integrity -      Integrity of the output.
 Set to 1 for no compression, set to a low value for maximum compression.
 Only relevant on "raw" mode
 --key-interval  -      Create a key frame every n frame.
 A key frame is completely uncompressed --size          -      Output aspect ratio.
-Overrides scale percentage factor. **Overrides --scale**.
+Overrides scale percentage factor.
+Overrides --scale.
 Example: '88x88' --scale         -      Scale percentage.
 Scales the overall size of the media.
 Doesn't work with --size (Default 100) --batchSize     -      Maximum array length per file.
 Set to high for massive but fewer files, or low for many but smaller ones (Default 500000)
 --offset        -      Length offset in seconds.
 For example, an offset of 1 will only output from the 30th frame (Default 0)